netevert/dnsmorph/README.md

 [![Donations](https://img.shields.io/badge/donate-bitcoin-orange.svg?logo=bitcoin&style=flat-square)](https://github.com/netevert/dnsmorph#donations)

-DNSMORPH is a domain name permutation engine, broadly inspired by [dnstwist](https://github.com/elceef/dnstwist).
+DNSMORPH is a domain name permutation engine, inspired by [dnstwist](https://github.com/elceef/dnstwist).
 It is written in [Go](https://golang.org/) making for a small and fast tool ideal for everyday use.
-It robustly handles any domain or subdomain supplied and provides a number of configuration options to tune permutation attacks.
+It robustly handles any domain or subdomain supplied and provides a number of configuration options to tune permutation runs.

 ![demo](https://github.com/netevert/dnsmorph/blob/master/docs/demo.gif)

-DNSMORPH includes the following domain permutation attacks:
+DNSMORPH includes the following domain permutation attack types:
 - Homograph attack (both on single and duplicate characters)
 - Bitsquat attack
 - Hyphenation attack